mesgjs/mesgjs/docs-ai-training/0-instructions.md

 Condensed: <YYYY-MM-DD condensed-chapter latest-generation-date>
 ```
 - **"Clean" Endings:** Ensure every chapter file is self-contained and does not leave any unterminated state (like code fences).
+- **Informed Updates:** Unless otherwise instructed, examine any existing version of a chapter for context before updating/replacing it.

 ## 5. Task Execution Details